yunseo-kim/yunseo-kim.github.io/_posts/en/2024-08-17-harmonic-addition-theorem.md

 ---
-title: "Harmonic Addition Theorem"
+title: Harmonic Addition Theorem
-description: >-
-  We explore the method of finding a corresponding single trigonometric function r sin(θ+α) or r cos(θ-β) for a sum of trigonometric functions in the form of f(θ) = a cos θ + b sin θ.
+description: We explore the method of finding a corresponding single trigonometric function r sin(θ+α) or r cos(θ-β) for a sum of trigonometric functions in the form of f(θ) = a cos θ + b sin θ.
 categories: [Mathematics, Trigonometry]
 tags: [Trigonometric Addition Formulas, Harmonic Addition Theorem]
 math: true
+image: /assets/img/math-and-physics-cropped.png
 ---
 ## TL;DR
 > **Harmonic Addition Theorem**
 >